zzhangjii/learning-library/LabGuide200.md

 ## Required Artifacts
 -   The following lab requires an Oracle Public Cloud account.
 You may use your own cloud account, a cloud account that you obtained through a trial, or a training account whose details were given to you by an Oracle instructor.

--   Oracle SQL Developer 18.3 or later (see <a href="http://www.oracle.com/technetwork/developer-tools/sql-developer/downloads/index.html" target="_blank">Oracle Technology Network download site</a>)
+-   Oracle SQL Developer 18.3 or later (see <a href="http://www.oracle.com/technetwork/developer-tools/sql-developer/downloads/index.html" target="\_blank">Oracle Technology Network download site</a>)
 Please use SQL Developer version 18.3 or later as this version contains enhancements for key Autonomous Data Warehouse features, including using ADW behind a VPN or Firewall.

-# Data Preparation Using SQL Developer
+# Connect to ADW and Prepare Data Using SQL Developer

-# Part 1.
+## Part 1.
 Connect SQL Developer to the ADW instance
 In this section you will connect the SQL Developer to the ADW instance that you provisioned in Lab 100.

-#### **STEP 1: Download the Connection Wallet**
+### **STEP 1: Download the Connection Wallet**
 As ADW only accepts secure connections to the database, you need to download a wallet file containing your credentials first.
 The wallet can be downloaded either from the instance's details page, or from the ADW service console.
 In this case, we will be showing you how to download the wallet file from the instance's details page.

 -   Go back to the Cloud Console and open the Instances screen.
 Find your database, click the action menu and select **DB Connection**.